 1,600 evacuated as southern France hit by flash flooding

-Around 1,600 people, including many holidaymakers at campsites, have been evacuated in southern France after torrential rain caused flash flooding and transformed rivers and streams into raging torrents.
+Around 1,600 people, including many holidaymakers at campsites, have been rescued in southern France after torrential rain caused flash flooding and transformed rivers and streams into raging torrents.

-Rescuers used helicopters to evacuate people, including many children and tourists in three regions in the south of the country.
+Hardest hit was the Gard region, where 750 people were evacuated, largely from campsites.

+Some 119 people alone - many of them German schoolchildren - were evacuated from the Saint-Julien-de-Peyrolas campsite.

 A 70-year-old German man was said to be missing after reportedly being swept away inside his van at one campsite.

+Search teams, including divers, were dispatched in a bid to find him.

-Four German citizens were also taken to hospital for hypothermia.
+Four German children have been taken to hospital for hypothermia, while a further six people were hospitalised with minor injuries.

 Footage posted on social media showed dramatic scenes of flooding.